 Bracelets, rings, watches and all similar accessories may create an aggressive behaviour amongst the hive because of the scent of oxidised material between the skin and the jewellery.

 Bumblebees’ favourite colour is blue and they are very attracted to light blue specifically.

 Be aware that bumblebees can sting through clothes.

-And remember, bumblebees are very important for the nature and the plants which are the main source of oxygen for the human, so we should try to preserve them and help their being.
+And remember, bumblebees are very important for nature and the plants which are the main source of oxygen for humans, so we should try to preserve them and help their being.